alefram/alefram/README.md

 - 🔭 I’m currently working as a software developer in PHP/Laravel applications, AI and Assistant profesor of Digital Systems Lab and Microprocesors Lab at Central University of Venezuela.

-- 🌱 I’m currently learning about Reinforcement Learning, Deep learning applied to Robotics, Web development and electronics.
+- 🌱 I’m currently learning about Reinforcement Learning, Deep learning applied to Robotics and chip design.
 In my free time I learn about music production.

 <!--
 Here are some ideas to get you started: